Zdzieszowice

-Zdzieszowice (Deschowitz, 1936–1945: Odertal O.S.; Źdźyszowicy) is a town in Krapkowice County, Opole Voivodeship, Poland, with 11,445 inhabitants (2019).
+Zdzieszowice (Deschowitz, 1936–1945: Odertal O.S.; Źdźyszowicy) is a town in Krapkowice County, Opole Voivodeship, in southern Poland, with 11,445 inhabitants (2019).

+History

 The synthetic oil plant at "Schaffgotsch Benzin GmbH in Deschowitz-Beuthen, Odertal (Upper Silesia)" began production in 1939 and was a target of the Oil Campaign of World War II.

 Twin towns – sister cities

 See twin towns of Gmina Zdzieszowice.